EQ-bench/EQ-Bench/README.md

 # EQ-Bench

 EQ-Bench is a benchmark for language models designed to assess emotional intelligence.
-You can read more about it in our paper ([INSERT URL](#)).
+You can read more about it in our paper ([Coming soon](#)).

 The latest leaderboard can be viewed at [EQ-Bench Leaderboard](https://www.eqbench.com).